semiologic/sem-cache/readme.txt

 == Change Log ==

-= 2.2.2 =
+= 2.3 =

 - Updated mobile agent detection Opera and Android Tablets
-- Asset cache is now cleared when cache is flushed based on site update
+- Asset cache is now cleared when Scripts & Meta is updated, theme is switched or plugins are activated/deactivated
 - Flush cache on Profile update due to Google+ Authorship
 - Fix warning message deleting non-existent file.
 Seems to be PHP 5.3 issue